mozilla/gecko-dev/remote/doc/Prefs.md

 to cross-origin navigation, or made inactive when a page moved into BFCache.

 Introduced in Firefox 132, the preference is set to `true` by default.

+### `remote.system-access-check.enabled`

+Temporary preference to allow WebDriver clients to disable the system access checks when trying to switch with Marionette into chrome scope (parent process) testing.

+Instead of switching the preference value, the client should ideally fix the breakage by passing `-remote-allow-system-access` as an argument to the Firefox binary.

+Introduced in Firefox 138, the preference is set to `true` by default.